modusinternet/Custodian-CMS/README.md

 Installation
 ------------

-* Download a CCMS package from the project website or https://github.com/modusinternet/custodian-cms-v0.1.
+* Download a CCMS package from http://modusinternet.com/en/products/custodian-cms/download.html or https://github.com/modusinternet/custodian-cms/releases.
 * Unpack and place the archive on your server.
 * Visit http://modusinternet.com/en/products/custodian-cms/download/v0.1-setup-install-instructions.html.
 * Call the /index.php from your web browser and start building your site.